Hello! I’m Esther and I’m glad you’re here!

 Let me tell you a little about myself.

 I started playing the piano when I was 6 and began playing in church at the age of 11.
 Throughout high school and college, I traveled to churches across the United States, performing concerts where I interwove music and preaching.

 In 2012, I earned a Master of Music degree in piano performance from Missouri State University and participated in the Washington International Piano Festival where I was selected to perform on the Millennium Stage at the Kennedy Center in Washington, DC.

 Around this time, I started noticing stiffness in my hands that turned into intense pain.
 The stiffness and pain spread all over my body to the point that I couldn’t move on my own.
 My husband had to lift my body out of bed and walk me one step at a time through my morning routine.
 I couldn’t even squeeze my toothpaste onto my toothbrush.
 It took every ounce of my strength to make it through each day.

 In October of 2012, I was diagnosed with systemic lupus (which, for me, includes widespread arthritis, particularly in my hands).

 Despite challenges to my health, I continue to perform and was again selected to perform at the Kennedy Center in 2016.
 I love being able to share my story of hope amidst suffering, whether it’s through speaking, performing music, or writing.

-My husband and I live in Springfield, MO where I’m a piano professor at Drury University, writing my first book, and working alongside my husband who is on staff at Central Assembly.
-Our dream is to one day move to Japan to start a church.
+My husband and I live in Springfield, MO where I’m a piano professor at Drury University, writing my first book, and working alongside my husband who is the College and Young Adults Pastor at Central Assembly.

 I love books, beautiful sounds, wandering through museums, and long conversations with friends at coffeeshops.